PanosPanagiotidis/Project_2018/README.md

 ```

-need to chmode run.sh and runTestharness.sh
+need to chmod run.sh and runTestharness.sh